ElliottData/Get-Clean1/CodeBook.md

    freqBodyGyroMeanFreqX      :  mean average of for this feature
    freqBodyGyroMeanFreqY      :  mean average of for this feature
    freqBodyGyroMeanFreqZ      :  mean average of for this feature
    freqBodyAccMagMean         :  mean average of for this feature
    freqBodyAccMagStdDev       :  mean average of for this feature

-   freqBodyAccMagMeanFreq     :  mean average of for this feature

-   freqBodyAccJerkMagMean     :  mean average of for this feature
+   freqBodyAccMagMeanFreq     :  mean average of for this feature freqBodyAccJerkMagMean     :  mean average of for this feature

-   freqBodyAccJerkMagStdDev   :  mean average of for this feature

-   freqBodyAccJerkMagMeanFreq :  mean average of for this feature
+   freqBodyAccJerkMagStdDev   :  mean average of for this feature freqBodyAccJerkMagMeanFreq :  mean average of for this feature
    freqBodyGyroMagMean        :  mean average of for this feature

-   freqBodyGyroMagStdDev      :  mean average of for this feature

-   freqBodyGyroMagMeanFreq    :  mean average of for this feature

-   freqBodyGyroJerkMagMean    :  mean average of for this feature

-   freqBodyGyroJerkMagStdDev  :  mean average of for this feature

-   freqBodyGyroJerkMagMeanFreq:  mean average of for this feature
+   freqBodyGyroMagStdDev      :  mean average of for this feature freqBodyGyroMagMeanFreq    :  mean average of for this feature freqBodyGyroJerkMagMean    :  mean average of for this feature freqBodyGyroJerkMagStdDev  :  mean average of for this feature freqBodyGyroJerkMagMeanFreq :  mean average of for this feature